Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: DOUBLE-DRESSED STATE OF A SINGLE QUBIT

-The effective second drive in Eq. \eqref{Eq:single_qubit_Hamiltonian_dressed2} translates into a second dressed energy gap in the double rotating frame (Eq. \eqref{Eq:single_qubit_Hamiltonian_double_dressed2}).
-This suppresses noise sources perpendicular to the double dressed energy gap that survive in the rotating frame, Eq. \eqref{Eq:single_qubit_Hamiltonian_dressed2}.
-Specifically, amplitude fluctuations in the drive, $\Omega_1\rightarrow \Omega_1+\delta\Omega_1$ will cause the dressed energy gap to fluctuate, reducing the coherence time of the dressed qubit.
-These will be suppressed as long as $\Omega_2\gg\delta\Omega_1$.
+The effective second drive in Eq. \eqref{Eq:single_qubit_Hamiltonian_dressed2} translates into a second dressed energy gap in the double rotating frame [Eq. \eqref{Eq:single_qubit_Hamiltonian_double_dressed2}].
+This drive suppresses noise sources perpendicular to the double-dressed energy gap that survive in the rotating frame, Eq. \eqref{Eq:single_qubit_Hamiltonian_dressed2}.
+Specifically, amplitude fluctuations in the drive, $\Omega_1\rightarrow \Omega_1+\delta\Omega_1$, will cause the dressed energy gap to fluctuate, reducing the coherence time of the dressed qubit.
+These fluctuations will be suppressed as long as $\Omega_2\gg\delta\Omega_1$.

 Another noise source arises from the coupling of the internal qubit states to the motional states.
 To unfold this statement, we first take $\Omega_2=0$, which describes a Rabi experiment.
-Then Eq. \eqref{Eq:single_qubit_Hamiltonian_double_dressed} describes the undesired coupling to the motional states in the dressed basis.
+Then, Eq. \eqref{Eq:single_qubit_Hamiltonian_double_dressed} describes the undesired coupling to the motional states in the dressed basis.
 Assuming that $\Omega_1+\nu\gg \eta\nu$, the interaction can be written as

 The Hamiltonian in Eq. \eqref{Eq:single_qubit_Rabi_dressed} creates an effective shift on the dressed basis that depends on the motional state of the ion.
-In the limit $\eta\nu\ll|\nu-\Omega_1|$ it can be described by \cite{JamesEffectiveHamiltonian}
+In the limit $\eta\nu\ll|\nu-\Omega_1|$, it can be described by \cite{JamesEffectiveHamiltonian}

-Therefore, if the motional state is far from the motional ground state we will observe a decay in the Rabi oscillations due to this state dependent frequency shift.
+Therefore, if the motional state is far from the motional ground state, we will observe a decay in the Rabi oscillations due to this state-dependent frequency shift.

 The effective second drive decouples this interaction as well when $\Omega_2\gg\eta\nu$ and as long as $|\Omega_1-\nu|\ll\Omega_2\ll\Omega_1+\nu$.
-In the laser-free trapped ion setting, using a static magnetic field gradient, this allows to counter further decoherence induced by the motional states.
+This, in the laser-free trapped-ion setting, using a static magnetic field gradient, we can further counter decoherence induced by the motional states.

-\section{Fidelity estimation for higher gradients}
+\section{FIDELITY ESTIMATION FOR HIGHER GRADIENTS}

-In the main text we claim that a higher magnetic field gradient will result in a faster gate with higher fidelity.
+In the main text, we claim that a higher magnetic field gradient will result in a faster gate with higher fidelity.
 In what follows, we estimate the different mechanisms that affect the fidelity in higher gradients.
 First, heating of the motional modes is considered.
-As was shown in the original work by M{\o}lmer and S{\o}rensen \cite{MSGate2} this translates to an effective dephasing rate of \be 1/T_2 \approx \left(\frac{\eta \nu}{\nu-\Omega_1}\right) \frac{\gamma}{8}, \ee
+As was shown in the original work by M{\o}lmer and S{\o}rensen \cite{MSGate2}, this translates to an effective dephasing rate of \be 1/T_2 \approx \left(\frac{\eta \nu}{\nu-\Omega_1}\right) \frac{\gamma}{8}, \ee